aracelivegamagro/HumanCenteredRobotNavigation_GSOC18/index.md

 ### Free space with cost

-This is one of the most important contributions in this GSOC, as it allow to get a more flexible way to treat the personal spaces of humans.
+This is one of the most important contributions in this GSOC, as it allows to get a more flexible way to treat the personal spaces of humans.

 The free space graph is represented by a set of nodes that are considered free or occupied.
 These nodes also have a parameter that represent the cost of each point.
 The robot plans the shortest path between the points of the graph taking into account the cost.
 Three personal spaces has been considered: intimate space, personal space and social space.
 The cost of each area has been increased in order that, when the robot plans the shortest route, it will move away from the person, as crossing the personal and social spaces will mean that the path will be longer.